ianpucca/fotos/README.md

 # fotos
-Upload, donwload and delete photos using PHP.
+Upload, download and delete photos using PHP.